-Fancy picking up a new album to enjoy this spring but not sure what to go for?
+Fancy picking up a new album to enjoy this week, but not sure what to go for?

 Here's music reviewer Kevin Bryan's low-down on another selection of albums from years gone by:

 The affable alternative rockers are probably still best remembered here for their infectious 1989 hit Birdhouse In Your Soul, but John Flansburgh and John Linnell have remained remarkably productive during the past three decades, and the Brooklyn duo's unique songwriting gifts are captured in all their quirky glory here.

 Why? is They Might Be Giants' first album of child orientated material since 2009's Grammy nominated Here Comes Science, and it's predictably crammed to the gills with instantly memorable ditties such as Omnicorn, Or So I Have Read and the rousing closer Then The Kids Took Over.

 Paul Handyside, Tide, Timber and Grain (Malady Music)